slowernews/wisdom-tldr/README.md

 > *'So much depends on reputation – guard it with your life.' -- Robert Greene (5th law of power)*

 > *'Seek respect, not attention.
 It lasts longer.'*

-===
-###On ambition and motivation

-Be ambitious.
-Not thirsty or people will [envy](#on-criticism-and-envy) you.

-> *'Winning isn’t everything, but wanting to win is.' -- Vince Lombardi*

-> *'Succeeding at mediocrity isn't a worthwhile life.'*

-> *'It’s hard to beat a person who never gives up.' -- Babe Ruth*

-> *'The greatest risk to a man is not that he aims too high and misses, but that he aims too low and hits.'*

-> *'Work until your idols become your rivals.'*

-> *'Work hard in silence.
-Let your silence be your noise.'*

-> *'Quem não chora não mama.'*